snakster/cpp.react/guides/Concurrency.md

 * More workload per node => move effective processing and parallelization as overhead becomes less significant.
 * Less turns => less overhead.

-The benefits w.r.t. to reduced overhead do always apply, but to gain increased horizontal parallelization, the graph topology must allow for it.
+The benefits w.r.t. reduced overhead do always apply, but to gain increased horizontal parallelization, the graph topology must allow for it.
 To put this into perspective with some numbers, for a single event source with an observer, processing one million events takes 0.552s.
 With merging enabled, the time is halved to 0.275s.

-There is one noteworthy caveat: If the value of a signal is changed multiple times during a transaction, only the final one is propagated as a change.
+There is one noteworthy caveat: If the value of a signal is changed multiple times during a transaction, only the final value is propagated as a change.
 The reasoning behind this is that unlike for event streams, where every single event should be registered, for signals we only care about the most recent value.
 If a value is already known to be outdated, there is no need to process it.